Introduction to high dimensional knots: The projections of -dimensional knots

-The idea of construction: We rotate the immersion of $S^{n-1}$ as making spun-knots and obtain the immersion of $S^n$ for $n\geqq3$.
+The idea of construction: We rotate the transverse immersion of $S^{n-1}$ as making spun-knots and obtain the transverse immersion of $S^n$ for $n\geqq3$.
 The $n=2$ case is the example which is made earlier by using the Boy surface.

-1cm This is the sub-theme of the author's paper:
+1cm This is the sub-theme of the author's paper \cite{Ogasa99S}.